cauliyang/cauliyang.github.io/content/posts/022-cuda-configuration-for-rust-and-cpp/index.md

 ### Create new environment

-Let's create a new environment to escape dependencies complict.
+Let's establish a fresh environment to circumvent any dependency conflicts.
-Python 3.10 is now stable one.
+Python 3.10 currently serves as the stable release.

 ```bash
 mamba create -n cuda python=3.10